vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 (2) The injunction to perform _prapatti_ is contained in the words, "Seek refuge under me alone".
 Some say that it is not an injunction to perform _prapatti_ and that this _prapatti_ should be considered as an attribute of the person specified.
 We answer as follows :-- This attribute cannot be held as that of the person so concerned or qualified, as it does not satisfy the definition of an adjectival attribute[^65] .
 This statement is therefore contrary to pramâna or authority.
 If this were not so, while _Iśvara_ is the _upāya_ for _bhakti_, the _śāstra_s which prescribe certain forms of meditation and the like might also be considered as speaking of the attributes of the person concerned and not actions to be performed.

+[^65]:
+He who desires _svarga_ should perform the Jyotiṣṭoma sacrifice".
+Here, who desires _svarga_ is an attribute or adjective of the person and the injunction is that he should perform the sacrifice.
+In Mam Ekam Saranam Vraja, the _prapatti_ has to be performed after hearing the _vidhi_ or in junction; it did not exist before, like the desire for _svarga_ in the example cited.
+Therefore, it is not an attribute; besides vraja is a verb that prescribes an action.